carbon-language/carbon-lang/llvm/docs/GettingStartedVS.rst

 Hardware
 --------
-Any system that can adequately run Visual Studio 2010 is fine.
+Any system that can adequately run Visual Studio 2012 is fine.
 The LLVM source tree and object files, libraries and executables will consume approximately 3GB.

 Software
 --------
-You will need Visual Studio 2010 or higher.
-Earlier versions of Visual Studio have bugs, are not completely compatible, or do not support the C++ standard well enough.
+You will need Visual Studio 2012 or higher.

 You will also need the `CMake <http://www.cmake.org/>`_ build system since it generates the project files you will use to build with.